msanguineti/git-oneflow/README.md

 _Tags_

 Automatic tagging when releasing or hotfixing might not be needed.
 One case would be if something like `standard version` is used, which tags releases based on some commit conventions.
-Therefore, there's an `init` options called `tags` which is `true` by default.
+Therefore, there's an `init` option called `tags` which is `true` by default.
 Setting it to false, commits are not tagged and tags are not pushed.

 ***Customisation***